ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 * Embed the most central audio samples
 * Diffuse the embeddings out to all the remaining nodes with the GCN.

-I dropped this approach because even with 1 GCN layer it required an awful amount of memory (PyTorch crashed with 16 GB vRAM), and initializing embeddings of all the nodes that don't have audio attached require a whole set of dedicated experiments which I didn't have time for.
+I dropped this approach because even with 1 GCN layer it required an awful amount of memory (PyTorch crashed with 16 GB vRAM).

 # Model, take 2